farshed/farshed.github.io/src/content/blog/our-father-sindhu.md

 During the time of the Achaemenids, Darius the Great is said to have commissioned the Greek explorer Scylax, among others, to sail and chart the course of the Indus.
 According to Herodotus, Scylax set out from a city called Caspatyrus (likely [Kashmir](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.04.0064%3Aentry%3Dcaspatyrus-geo) or a misspelling of Paskapyrus (Peshawar)) and sailed downstream.

-Using the data gathered during this expedition, Darius conquered the region that lay southeast of Gandhara soon afterward, adding it to his empire as a new province called _Hinduš_.
+Using the data gathered during this expedition, Darius conquered the region that lay southeast of Gandhara soon afterward, adding it to his empire as a new province called _Hinduš_ (modern-day Sindh).
 The name of the province was translated by Greek historians as _India_, but with time, it came to refer to the lands, people, and culture of the region that lay around the Indus and the subcontinent that extended much farther eastward.

 This makes Sindhu in a very real sense, the father of India.
 Its influence goes much further than the subcontinent's name.
 Sindhu is the nourishing artery that allowed the first major civilization in the region, the Indus Valley Civilization, to flourish 5000 years ago.